GuildAudits/Smart-contract-Audting-Training-week1-2/Smart-contract-Audting-Training-week3-4-5-6/Tx-Origin.md

 }
 ```

-"John" has created a malicious contract that calls the "Withdraw" function of the vulnerable contract. he tricks "Jane" into sending some ETH to the malicious contract, which then triggers the "fallback" function of the malicious contract, which in turn calls its "Attack" function.
+"John" has created a malicious contract that calls the "Withdraw" function of the vulnerable contract.
+He tricks "Jane" into sending some ETH to the malicious contract, which then triggers the "fallback" function of the malicious contract.
+This function calls its "Attack" function.
 Since the malicious contract's "Attack" function is calling the "Withdraw" function of the vulnerable contract, "msg.sender" in the vulnerable contract will be the address of the malicious contract.
 However, "tx.origin" in the vulnerable contract will still be the address of the user who initiated the first transaction (sending ETH), in this case "Jane", the owner of the vulnerable contract.

 As a result, the "require" statement in the "Withdraw" function of the vulnerable contract will be satisfied, since "tx.origin" is equal to "owner".
 The malicious contract will be able to successfully call the "Withdraw" function and transfer all the ETH in the vulnerable contract to its own account, effectively stealing all the funds.

+## How to prevent this?

 This is just one example of how "tx.origin" can be used as an attack vector in Solidity.
 It is important to be aware of this vulnerability and use other methods of authentication, such as "msg.sender", when necessary.
 Always consider the potential security risks when using global variables in your contracts.